CurtisGreen/dallas-area-transit-alliance/_posts/myths_facts.md

 # Myth versus Fact

 There are some statements that cities or elected officials have been making that are incorrect regarding DART and their services, funding, or safety.
 DATA has complied some of them and debunked every myth.
-[We need to check the syntax of this paragraph I'm writting this at 2am]: #

 ---
 ## Myth: Transit 2.0 RFP calls for cutting the DART sales tax, leading to inevitable service cuts.